foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab9.rst

 Implement task 3
 ----------------
-It is required for task 3 to retrive new value from the queue and assign the value to led_val.
+It is required for task 3 to retrieve new value from the queue and assign the value to led_val.
 The LED controls are already implemented in previous labs, so the only new function to learn is xQueueReceive().
 This is a FreeRTOS API to pop and read an item from queue.
 Please take reference from FreeRTOS documents and complete the code for this task.
 (An example is in 'complete' folder)

 Implement task 1
 ----------------